NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 # 5. Testing contracts

 Writing automated tests when building smart contracts is of crucial importance, as your user's money is what's at stake.

-For this we're going to use **Hardhat Network**, a local Ethereum network designed for development that is built-in and the default network in **Hardhat**.
+To test our contract, we are going to use **Hardhat Network**, a local Ethereum network designed for development that is built-in and the default network in **Hardhat**.
 You don't need to setup anything to use it.

 In our tests we're going to use ethers.js to interact with the Ethereum contract we built in the previous section, and [Mocha](https://mochajs.org/) as our test runner.

 ## Writing tests